 By Billy Saefong

-If you were lucky enough to get a new guitar this season, here are a variety of songs to help you on your guitar-learning journey.
+The guitar chord is something any new guitar player will struggle with but hopefully this will help your playing.
+If you were lucky enough to get a new guitar this season, here are a variety of easy guitar songs to help you on your guitar-learning journey.
 These songs from bands old and new incorporate a handful of open chords, and a couple of barre chords.
 For those of you looking to learn some new techniques may also find songs that use simple fingerpicking, as well as new ways to strum.
 Read on for the songs!

 “Watching the Wheels” by John Lennon